seandinwiddie/sdin.dev/resources/outreach_styleguide.md

 3. **Ask a thought-provoking question** - Make them reflect on their situation
 4. **Share a relevant insight** - Provide value immediately
 5. **Reference a specific achievement/news** - Show you've done your homework

+### Initial Conversation Opener Approach

+For initial outreach, prioritize brevity and personal connection over comprehensive selling:

+1. **Keep it short and focused** - 3-5 sentences maximum for the first message
+2. **Be genuinely curious** - Ask an open-ended question about their work or recent company news
+3. **Avoid sales language** - No feature lists, benefits bullets, or calls to action in the opener
+4. **Show specific research** - Reference a specific detail about them or their company
+5. **Use a conversational tone** - Write like you're sending a note to a colleague
+6. **End with a low-pressure next step** - Make it easy for them to respond without commitment

+#### Example Opener Structure:
+- Personal introduction (1 sentence)
+- Specific observation about their work/company (1 sentence)
+- Open-ended question related to their expertise (1 sentence)
+- Simple, low-pressure close (1 sentence)

 ### Hook Templates